brainhack-school2025/albert-plante_project/README.md

 ### Introduction
 This project focuses on quantifying myelin integrity in the optic nerve using multimodal MRI.
 Multiple Sclerosis (MS) causes degradation of the myelin sheath surrounding nerve fibers, impairing neural communication (Ausmed, 2025).
 Measuring key parameters such as the **g-ratio**, **Myelin Volume Fraction (MVF)**, and **Fiber Volume Fraction (FVF)** enables better understanding and monitoring of demyelination.

-Using MRI-derived maps like T1 and FA, this project aims to compute these metrics non-invasively, providing valuable insights for reasearch and clinical applications in neurological disorders like MS.
+Using MRI-derived maps like T1 and FA, this project aims to compute these metrics non-invasively, providing valuable insights for research and clinical applications in neurological disorders like MS.

 ### Background